oTTeuMsTudio/teach-me-rust-deepseek/README 2.md

-# 1. The agentic opportunity and the move to a-tier architecture
+# 1. The Agentic Opportunity and the move to a-tier Architecture
 ## 1.1.
 AI Assistant
 A user app that understands natural language commans and uses a conversational AI interface to complete tasks on-demand.
 ## 1.2.
 AI Agent